suraj13k/TFIDF_Calculator_MapReduce_Java/README.md

     a.
 List of top 20 2-grams for each document, having the highest TFIDF values.
 The task of selecting the top 20 terms does not need to be done by the MapReduce program.
     b.
 Which output – obtained in 3(a) or in 2(a) – better characterizes the documents?
 Give reasons for your answers.

 Q4.
-Once your program is working for the above two parts, run the programs on a larger collection of documents (to be provided to you by March 2nd) and repeat the above task .
+Once your program is working for the above two parts, run the programs on a larger collection of documents and repeat the above task .
 Discuss the results for 1(a), 2(a), and 3(a) in the context of the new set of documents.

 # MapReduce